Sulfatide: Influenza A

 These cells were then infected with the IAV virus, and research has shown that the sulfatide enhanced cells infected with IAV show increased IAV replication in the progeny virus, 500–3,000 times the parent virus.
 However, the sulfatide enriched cells also have a small reduction in initial infection compared to the parent cells.
 The opposite is shown in sulfatide knockdown Madin-Darby canine kidney cells, exhibiting a reduction in progeny virus concentration vs. parent virus concentration and an increase in initial infection.
 Overall, such experiments demonstrate that sulfide rich cells enhance IAV replication and that sulfatide on the cell's surface may play a role in the replication of IAV.

 Further experimentation has demonstrated that sulfatide enriched cells, in which sulfatide binds to hemagglutinin, enhances IAV replication by increasing the progeny virus particle formation; this is done through the promotion of nuclear export of IAV formed viral ribonucleoproteins from the nucleus to the cytoplasm.
 Experimentation has also demonstrated that if binding is inhibited between sulfatide and hemagglutinin that viral particle formation and replication would be inhibited, again suggesting that the binding between sulfatide and hemagglutinin facilitates IAV replication.

 Vaccinia virus

 Vaccinia virus is closely related to variola virus, which is known to cause the smallpox disease.
 The vaccinia virus has been shown to be able to bind to sulfatide through the L5 and A27 membrane proteins on the virus.
 It has been demonstrated in mouse models that sulfatide prevents the attachment of vaccinia virus to the cell's surface, while also preventing death in mouse models that are typically lethal.
-This suggests that sulfatide may be one receptor for the vaccinia virus.
+This suggests that sulfatide may be one decoy receptor for the vaccinia virus.